-The Marine Vertebrate Collection contains approximately 2 million alcohol-preserved fishes, representing more than 5,500 species.
-This is one of the largest collections of deep-sea and pelagic fishes in the world, as well as one of the premiere collections of shore fishes from the eastern Pacific.
+One of the largest collections of deep-sea and pelagic fishes in the world, as well as one of the premiere collections of shore fishes from the eastern Pacific.

-The geological collections are among the largest collections of marine geology samples in the United States.
+Among the largest collections of marine geology samples in the United States.
 Scripps holds about 7,000 deep ocean cores, about 4,000 dredges of deep-sea rocks, and about 40,000 marine microfossil slides, and a teaching collection of about 10,000 samples of rocks, fossils, and minerals.